-In Gracias v.
-Dr. David Walt Dentistry 2022 ONSC 2967, the Ontario Superior Court rendered a summary judgment decision regarding a wrongful dismissal action.
-The plaintiff, Sonia Gracias, was employed with Dr. David Walt Dentistry for a period of approximately six months as a dental hygienist, when she was terminated without cause on March 15, 2020.
+In a recent case involving Dr. David Walt Dentistry 2022 ONSC 2967, the Ontario Superior Court rendered a summary judgment decision regarding a wrongful dismissal action.
+The plaintiff was employed with Dr. David Walt Dentistry for a period of approximately six months as a dental hygienist, when she was terminated without cause on March 15, 2020.
 She was 39 years old at the time of dismissal.

 Throughout the litigation process and at the hearing, the defendant raised a number of issues, such as enforceability of the plaintiff’s employment agreement and termination provision included therein; an allegation that the plaintiff falsified her mitigation efforts and failed to mitigate her damages; and taking an overall “hardline” approach in this matter.

 Reasonable notice, Waksdale

 Justice Perell awarded the employee a three-month notice period, notwithstanding her short service of approximately six months.
 This was a fantastic result for the employee and for employees moving forward, as short-service employees are typically only awarded a nominal notice period.